adnammit/notes/bash.md

 ```

-### BASH SCRIPTING:
+## BASH SCRIPTING:

-* execution occurs through forking: the parent process pauses while the child
-  process runs through the script
+* execution occurs through forking: the parent process pauses while the child process runs through the script
 * steps:
     - the shell reads in from a file or from user's terminal
     - input is broken up into words and operators separated by metacharacters
 	   * alias expansion takes place
     - the shell parses (analyzes and substitutes) the tokens into simple commands
-    - bash performs various expansions, breaking expanded tokens into lists of
-      filenames, commands and args
+    - bash performs various expansions, breaking expanded tokens into lists of filenames, commands and args
     - redirection performed if necessary
     - commands are executed
-    - optionally the shell waits for the command to complete and collects exit
+    - optionally the shell waits for the command to complete and collects exit status.
-      status.
 * a simple shell command is a command followed by a line of args
 * a more complex command may consist of:
     - a pipeline in which the output of one becomes the input of the second
     - a loop or conditional construct
-* functions are executed in present shell context -- no new process is created
-  to interpret them
+* functions are executed in present shell context -- no new process is created to interpret them
-* permissions: your script must have the correct permissions to run.
+* permissions: your script must have the correct permissions to run: `chmod u+x script.sh`
-    - view perms with
-	ls -l script.sh
-    - try a line like:
-	chmod u+x script.sh
 * if you don't want the script to start in a new shell, you source it:
-    `source script_name.sh` or `. script_name.sh`
+    - `source script_name.sh` or `. script_name.sh`
 * init scripts starts system services

-### VARIABLES:
+## VARIABLES:

 * global vs local
 * types: